-Students' Al data was analyzed in three thematic segments: 1) favorite quotes; 2) preservation of past and present into the future and 3) vision of the future.
+Students' AI data was analyzed in three thematic segments: 1) favorite quotes; 2) preservation of past and present into the future and 3) vision of the future.

 Life's wisdom Concrete experiences and findings "Life is set of small everyday choices that all have impact on the quality of life."
+"During this few weeks when I was managing my team I learned more than during any class in my life."
 "Don't cry to give up, cry to keep going!"
 Eric Thomas "When I passed three months in Costa Rica, I was involved in a completely different way of living and I learned to take not everything too serious and to estimate the little things in life and I tried to sustain these experiences through changing my point of view when I came back to Germany."
 "Every one of us has advantages, the problem is, some people never learn what their advantages are."
-"Never be too big to ask questions, never know too much to learn something new."
+"Never be too big to ask ques- tions, never know too much to learn something new."
 "Only when you leave the comfort zone, you can improve and see how far you can get."
 "I changed country where I study and it affected my studies and life in general.
 I got advantages from this change because it became more independent and had to deal with all problems by myself."
 "Never give up.
 No matter how deep you fall you can still get up."
-"Every change in life presents something positive and something negative."
+"Every change in life presents something positive and some- thing negative."